jakobnissen/jakobnissen.github.io/posts/codonset.md

 @@

 And... we're done!
-You can find the code (with slight modifications not terribly relevant) [here (click)](https://github.com/jakobnissen/play/blob/master/revtrans.jl).

 > Just one second! `N_AA == 28`.
 But you've only dealt with the 20 amino acids of the genetic code so far!